 If your dog is getting older or experiencing joint pain, they will benefit from extra padding, support, and warmth.
 While some dogs with arthritis or other types of chronic pain may prefer to sleep on a cold surface.
 You can select the bed with the right size to give them the comfort and support they need rather than opting for a fancy or a standard bed.

-Finally, to sum up, when choosing a bed you will need to consider your dog’s sleeping habits, breed, age, and any health problems?
+Finally, when choosing a bed you will need to consider your dog’s sleeping habits, breed, age, and any health problems?
 How do they like to sleep- curled up or sprawled out?
 You will obviously want to look for a bed that is the right size and is easily cleanable and will last a long time.
 When in doubt, you can always opt for a larger size.
 A bigger bed won’t hurt and you won’t have to compromise on your money as well.
 Alternatively, you can add a cover to it and buy extra cushions and blankets as per your convenience.

 What type of bed will be ideal for my dog?

-If you have read this far you would probably know that beds come in all sizes and it totally depends on your dogs if they like to curl up or lay flat on the floor.
+Beds come in all sizes and it totally depends on your dogs if they like to curl up or lay flat on the floor.
 Each dog will have their preference, but always be sure that the bed you are choosing is comfy.
 Some shapes, such as rectangular beds with rounded corners will allow your dog to really snooze down while keeping them warm and protected.
 Check if those are made from good material and the dog bed is easily washable.